-- Write a letter to a school board or school/district administrator who as voiced the opinion that librarians are no longer needed because "everything is on the Internet."
-Explain to the recipient why librarians are needed with emphasis on reference resources and reference instruction/guidance from the librarian. - Write in play format a conversation between a librarian and a skeptic with the above content. - Write a news article that presents same content. - Write speech notes for a presentation. - Additional ideas are more than welcome. - You can create a Web 2.0 tool project (Prezi, Smore, etc).
+- □ Write a letter to a school board or school/district administrator who as voiced the opinion that librarians are no longer needed because "everything is on the Internet."
+Explain to the recipient why librarians are needed with emphasis on reference resources and reference instruction/guidance from the librarian. - □ Write in play format a conversation between a librarian and a skeptic with the above content. - □ Write a news article that presents same content. - □ Write speech notes for a presentation. - Additional ideas are more than welcome

+\\\ I don't envision this as a Web 2.0 tool project but if you have a great idea, go ahead.
 Just be sure there is plenty of text that explains and describes.